 Ques.
 How to prepare for GATE 2026?

 Ans.
 To score well in GATE 2026, candidates should prepare effectively.
-The Preparation Strategy that can be followed includes:
+The preparation strategy can include the following steps:

-- Candidates should start in early August to September 2025, and begin with engineering mathematics and the core subjects.
+- Candidates should start in early August to September 2025, beginning with engineering mathematics and core subjects.

-- Candidates should use the previous year's question papers to analyse the trends and repeat the concepts.
+- Use the previous year’s question papers to analyse trends and repeat important concepts.

-- Candidates should start doing full-length mock tests by November to increase their accuracy and time management.
+- Start taking full-length mock tests by November to improve accuracy and time management.

 Ques.
 Is the GATE score valid for 3 years?

 Ans.
-Yes, the GATE Score of a candidate is valid for at least 3 years from the date of result announcement.
-Candidates can use their GATE Score for admission into top IITs, PSUs, and other participating universities for 3 years after the result declaration.
+Yes, the GATE score of a candidate is valid for at least 3 years from the date of result announcement.

 *The article might have information for the previous academic years, which will be updated soon subject to the notification issued by the University/College.